cloudmesh-community/sp19-222-89/notebook.md

 example of comparing cars.
 We used top speed, transmission type, model year, and color to compare cars and determine if they'd be fast or not fast.

 This included writing KNN_example python notebook in my prg directory.
+Also covered was the importance of standardization or normalization of data.
+We used standardization to make it so that top speed and model year wouldn't have a disproportionately huge impact on how the car was labeled vs our other features because of their large numeric values.